tayapro/gerbet-and-co/README.md

    Start by forking or cloning the [Gerbet & Co repository](https://github.com/tayapro/gerbet-and-co) to your local machine.

 2. **Log in to Heroku**
-   Access your Heroku account or create one if you don’t have it yet.
+   Access your Heroku account or create one if you don't have it yet.

 3. **Set Up a New Application**
    Create a new application on Heroku and name it as desired.